01 of 03

 - Projects requiring Congress Cloth are usually offered as special needlepoint classes, either at a shop or a regional or national guild event.

-- You absolutely MUST use a frame or stretcher bars when stitching a project on Congress Cloth.
-Although it looks like embroidery fabric, DO NOT USE a hoop as this will pull the mesh threads out of shape and distort the needlepoint design.
+- You absolutely must use a frame or stretcher bars when stitching a project on Congress Cloth.
+Although it looks like embroidery fabric, do not use a hoop as this will pull the mesh threads out of shape and distort the needlepoint design.

 03 of 03

-Interlock Single Thread Needlepoint Canvas, No Longer a Mystery
+Interlock Single Thread Needlepoint Canvas

 Like Mono canvas, Interlock Needlepoint Canvas is also single thread; but instead of vertical and horizontal threads running over and under each other, they are twisted and locked together at the intersections.